 Industry statements and action on execution drugs

-Over a dozen manufacturers have now taken steps to prevent their medicines from being used in executions in the USA.
+Over two dozen manufacturers have now taken steps to prevent their medicines from being used in executions in the USA.
 At the same time, a number of bodies representing the pharmaceutical and pharmacy sectors have spoken out against the diversion of medicines to death row for use in capital punishment.

 Below is a selection of public statements made on this subject by manufacturers, distributors, industry associations, and professional representative bodies.